The Crucified: Demos and The Crucified (1985–1991)

-The Pillars of Humanity and breakup (1991-1995)
+The Pillars of Humanity and breakup (1991–1995)

 After recruiting Bellew, the band started to write and record for their second studio album, The Pillars of Humanity.
 When the album was released 1991 on Ocean Records the band did not tour very much for the album.
 In 1993, the band announced their breakup.
 However, they did not play their final show until 1995, at Cornerstone Festival.

 The circumstances of the band's breakup are unclear.
 According to Bellew, Minier had been kicked out of the band at the time due to a controversy that the band did not want to address.
 With Minier out of the band, the band briefly hired Jon Maddux of Deliverance to fill in on guitar.
 By this time, Salomon had moved away to a different part of California and struggled with finding a job and the meaning of his life, which left Bellew and Chaffin as the only members remaining nearby, until Chaffin disbanded the group.

 In 1995 the band reunited and played their final show at Cornerstone Festival.
 The members all went on to join new projects including, Stavesacre, Neon Horse, The Blamed, CHATTERbOX, and Applehead.

 In 2010, HM Magazine listed The Pillars of Humanity as #37 on their list of the Top 100 Christian Rock Albums of All Time.
 Drummer Jason Dunn of No Innocent Victim and Sonny Sandoval of P.O.D. commented on the album's legacy as part of HMs list, with Dunn calling it the reason he "started playing drums," and Sandoval calling it "the first 'Christian' album I'd ever heard."

 Box-set, Pillars re-issue and live shows (2008–present)

 After their breakup, the band tried "for years" to acquire rights to re-release their music from their previous label, Ocean Records.
 This effort would ultimately lead to their reunion, with bassist Bellew approaching Chaffin and Solomon in 2009 and proposing that the band play enough shows to buy their music rights.
 In 2009, the band was able to acquire their music from Ocean Records and put together a commemorative box-set of their discography, released through Tooth & Nail Records.
-The band also began offering new merchandise on their website and MerchNow.
 On November 17, 2009, Tooth & Nail Records re-released The Pillars of Humanity.

-The band played their first show in 14 years on June 14, 2009 at the Calvary Chapel Golden Springs in Diamond Bar, California.
+The band played their first show in 14 years on June 14, 2009, at the Calvary Chapel Golden Springs in Diamond Bar, California.
 The band also returned to play at the Cornerstone Festival in July 2009, a reunion show that HM magazine reviewers called "a fantastic display of raw power and energy ... [for] a band reuniting after over a decade".

-The band performed their first show overseas on October 31, 2009 at the Nordic Festival in Oslo, Norway.
+The band performed their first show overseas on October 31, 2009, at the Nordic Festival in Oslo, Norway.

 Around 2016, the band began to taper off their shows and activity on social media, marking the hiatus of the band.